 First, choose one of your unbooted dudes to be the leader of the job.
 If the ability that started the job came from text on a dude, goods, or spell card, that dude (or the dude the card is attached to) must be selected as the job's leader.
-If the job was started by an ability on a deed or action card, the controller can choose any eligible dude to lead the job.
+If the job was started by an ability on a deed, your outfit, your legend, or an action card, the controller can choose any eligible dude to lead the job.
 If a job requires booting as a part of the cost (e.g. Kidnappin' says, "Noon Job, Boot:"), the leader is the dude who boots to pay that cost.